amandie-ct/amandie-ct/README.md

 I am Amanda, a bachelor in Psychology with a MSc in Psychobiology :brain:, and I'm studying to become a self-taught full stack web developer :computer:

-Currently, I am participating of Hiring Coders training program, provided by Gama Academy and sponsored by VTEX, AWS and many other companies!
+Currently, I am participating of Hiring Coders training program, provided by Gama Academy and sponsored by VTEX, AWS and many other companies! :office:

 I am also learning vanilla JavaScript with an Udemy course by the amazing teacher @iamshaunjp! :books: